- What is human centered marketing?

 Traditionally, marketers have thought with a solution-first approach.
 The startup has a solution – and this solution is going to help you.
 The human-first approach is must more empathetic and deeper.
 It takes understanding and empathetic knowledge to look at the same level of the audience and to identify core motivations, challenges, concerns, feelings, and struggles in their environment.

 Doing this creates human-centered content that approaches individuals with a step-by-step thinking process from problem understanding to the quantitative solution.
 By thinking first to the solution, a startup misses out on dissecting and pulling apart important and complex customer stories that lead to important buying decisions.

 Why is empathy a major component?

-Empathy and understanding are at the core of human-centered digital content.
+Empathy and understanding are at the core of human centered marketing content.
 In order to stay competitive in the digital world, we need to create marketing content that is intertwined with human understanding.

 This begins with empathy.

 Empathy is taking the opportunity to understand the audience on their level – can you relate to them?
 When I work with content students and B2B business, I always reference the coffee date story.
 Two friends met online and soon realize through a few social media posts that they are speaking the same ‘voice.’
 They decided to reach out to one another, mentioning how they like each other’s conversation topics.
 They follow each other’s account – and begin commenting, replying and interacting as cyber friends.

 After a few months, one person asks to meet in person – because why not?
 They already have a lot in common and enjoy the conversation.
 They meet in person, and the conversation goes deeper and deeper.
 Deep to the point their sharing real-life stories, feedback, advice and experiences with each other that is specific and tailored to them.